GlobalGovernanceFrameworks/website/README.md

-# Global Governance Framework Website
+# Global Governance Frameworks Website

-This repository contains the source code for the Global Governance Framework website, a platform dedicated to developing and sharing frameworks for governance interoperability and meta-governance structures.
+This repository contains the source code for the Global Governance Frameworks website, a platform dedicated to developing and sharing frameworks for governance interoperability and meta-governance structures.

 ## Project Vision

-The Global Governance Framework project aims to create tools, patterns, and frameworks that enable different governance systems to interoperate, share lessons, and evolve together.
+The Global Governance Frameworks project aims to create tools, patterns, and frameworks that enable different governance systems to interoperate, share lessons, and evolve together.
 Rather than proposing a single governance solution, we're building infrastructure that allows many models to coexist, communicate, and collaborate.

 ## Technologies